Appeal to nature: Examples

 Some popular examples of the appeal to nature can be found on labels and advertisements for food, clothing, alternative herbal remedies, and many other areas.
 Labels may use the phrase "all-natural", to imply that products are environmentally friendly and safe.
 However, whether or not a product is "natural" is irrelevant, in itself, in determining its safety or effectiveness.
 For example, many dangerous poisons are compounds that are found in nature.

 It is also common practice for medicine to be brought up as an appeal to nature, stating that medicine is "unnatural" and therefore should not be used.
 This is particularly notable as an argument employed against the practice of vaccination.

-On the topic of meat consumption, Peter Singer argues that it is fallacious to say that eating meat is morally acceptable simply because it is part of the "natural way", as the way that humans and other animals do behave naturally has no bearing on how we should behave.
+On the topic of meat consumption, philosopher Peter Singer argues that it is fallacious to say that eating meat is morally acceptable simply because it is part of the "natural way", as the way that humans and other animals do behave naturally has no bearing on how we should behave.
 Thus, Singer claims, the moral permissibility or impermissibility of eating meat must be assessed on its own merits, not by appealing to what is "natural".